Conklingville Dam: History

 At the end of the Wisconsin Glacial Episode a glacial moraine blocked the outflow of the Sacandaga River, forming "Glacial Lake Sacandaga".
 The rising water eventually found an outlet over a small divide at Conklingville.
 The outlet gradually eroded, draining the lake.
 The Conklingville dam was proposed to block this outlet, and nearly restore the configuration of the glacial lake.

 The Sacandaga River was subject to periodic severe floods.
 A dam had been considered since the 1860s, both for flood control and, later, for power generation.
 In 1913 the "most disastrous [flood] in history" caused major damage to towns on the Hudson River below the Sacandaga: Albany, Green Island, Rensselaer, Troy, and Watervliet.
 In 1922 New York established the "Hudson River Regulating District" (now the "Hudson River–Black River Regulating District") "To regulate the flow of the Hudson and Sacandaga Rivers as required by the public welfare including health and safety."
 The financing was done through a combination of contributions from industries that would use the generated power (95.5%), and from the communities flooded in 1913.
 The dam was designed by Edward Haynes Sargent.
 The first bids were received in 1927.
 The project was projected to be completed in 1929, but various setbacks, including a flood that year, delayed completion until March 27, 1930.
 The cost of the dam was $12 million.

-Residents of the valley were bitterly opposed to the dam.
-In addition to lawsuits there is a story that a group of witches put a curse on the dam in an attempt to get it to fail.
-More prosaically, the Fonda, Johnstown and Gloversville Railroad instituted a protracted lawsuit over the flooding of its tracks and finally won a judgement to $1.6 million.
+Residents of the valley opposed to the dam.
+The Fonda, Johnstown and Gloversville Railroad instituted a protracted lawsuit over the flooding of its tracks and finally won a judgement to $1.6 million.